 After the passing of No Child Left Behind, giant testing companies pushed legislation to “test our kids” into excellence!
 However, to maintain their hold on the school systems, they needed a specific “failure rate” to ensure states, districts, and schools purchased their supplemental curriculum and resources.
 This one was easy.
 Psychometricians and research scientists employed by the testing companies made sure to calibrate the tests to achieve desired failure rates.
 They decided how we were going to keep score, wrote the rules by which everyone had to play, hired to scorekeepers and judges, and then published their predetermined findings.

 An ancillary effect of this testing craze was that legislation mandating increased testing caused an enormous increase in spending on education.
 Detractors of public education used this increase in spending and “flat” test score results to hammer their message.
-Their message being that spending money on Class Size, Special Education, Teacher Salaries, Better Technology, etc. does not help - look at the flat scores!!!
+Their message being that spending money on Class Size, Special Education, Teacher Salaries, Better Technology, etc. does not help - look at the flat scores!!

 These detractors have been empowered to set the agenda, set the scoring metrics, and use the power of Public Relations to hammer Public Schools and force the public school systems on the defensive.

-Back to my basketball coaching days, if my opponent was able to set and force the “tempo” of the game, we were playing catch up and would be put on the defensive.
+Back to my basketball coaching days, if my opponent was able to set the “tempo” of the game, we were playing catch up and would be put on the defensive.
 Public school systems need to get better at telling our story and showcasing all the great work we do for ALL kids.
 To tell this story, we have to be the ones to decide how we are keeping score and by what metrics we are going to be evaluated!

 In coaching, because of the inherent “competitive” nature of our world, we were less inclined to share our great practices, less we allow our competitors to gain and advantage and beat us.
 This is becoming all to true in Education as well.
 Charter schools are pitted against public schools, home schooling is pitted against Private schools and educators are then inclined to “hoard” their secrets.